EasyTransfer -- A Simple and Scalable Deep Transfer Learning Platform for NLP Applications: Conclusion and Future Work

-We introduced EasyTransfer, a toolkit that is designed to make it easy to develop deep transfer learning algorithms for NLP applications.
-It is built with a scalable architecture and comprehensive deep TL algorithms.
-EasyTransfer supports the mainstream pre-trained ModelZoo, NLP applications in AppZoo, and mainstream TL algorithms as well.
-The toolkit is convenient for users to quickly start model training, evaluation, and online deployment.
+In this paper, we introduced EasyTransfer, a toolkit that is designed to make it easy to develop deep TL algorithms for NLP applications.
+To cope with the development of large pretrained models, EasyTransfer is built with a scalable architecture to support large model training and inference.
+And to meet the need of diverse real-world applications, EasyTrasfer supports a rich family of TL algorithms, and has been used to support many (20+) business scenarios in Alibaba.
+It has been integrated into Alibaba Cloud to support many external business needs.
+The toolkit has been open-sourced to promote research for deep TL and NLP applications.